apeterson91/website/content/author/admin/_index.md

 +++

 Adam Peterson is a graduate student in Biostatistics at the University of Michigan - Ann Arbor.
-Some of his research interests include bayesian statistics, with an interest in non-parametric methods, spatial statistics, and applications to studying the built environment.
+Some of his research interests include Bayesian statistics, with an interest in non-parametric methods, spatial statistics, and applications to studying the built environment.